 Who Else Is at Risk?

-While anyone can be affected by mental illness, there are certain groups in Weymouth Town that may be more vulnerable than others, and these are likely to include:
+While anyone can be affected by mental illness, certain groups in Weymouth Town may be more vulnerable than others, and these are likely to include:

 - Veterans dealing with depression and post-traumatic stress disorder

 - Individuals with a genetic predisposition to mental illness